 SUPPORT OUR EFFORTS TO ADD A RARE WORLD WAR II JAPANESE AICHI D3A “VAL” DIVE BOMBER TO PEARL HARBOR AVIATION MUSEUM'S DECEMBER 7, 1941 AVIATION BATTLEFIELD EXHIBIT.

-With your help, for the first time anywhere in our country, three of the Japanese aircraft types used in that Pearl Harbor attack will be on display in one location – Pearl Harbor Aviation Museum.
+With your help, for the first time anywhere in our country, all three of the Japanese aircraft types used in combat at Pearl Harbor on December 7, 1941 – the Zero, Kate, and Val – will be on display in one location – Pearl Harbor Aviation Museum.

 Imagine, a special exhibit featuring attacking and defending aircraft displayed inside an authentic World War II hangar that withstood the 1941 attack.